2024 Election: Amy Perruso | Honolulu Star-Advertiser

 What is the most-pressing issue facing residents in your district and how would you address the problem?

-The biggest issue in our district is widespread cynicism and despair due to the Legislature’s failure to address climate catastrophe, economic inequality, and political corruption.
-I have consistently championed measures to address these issues, including advocating for renewable energy initiatives, supporting minimum wage increases, and pushing for transparency and accountability in government.
+The most pressing issue in our district is widespread cynicism and despair due to the Legislature’s failure to address climate catastrophe, economic inequality, and political corruption.
 To restore faith in government, we need bold, decisive action prioritizing social and economic justice, protection of public trust resources, and genuine democratization through public engagement.

 What would you propose to be done at the state level to help residents cope with Hawaii’s high cost of living?

-Addressing the high cost of living requires comprehensive strategies, including increasing truly affordable housing, raising the minimum wage, and providing tax relief for working families.
-I have supported legislation such as HB 2541, which raises the minimum wage and provides tax credits for low-income families, and I continue to advocate for progressive tax measures to generate revenue for public services and infrastructure.
+Addressing the high cost of living requires comprehensive strategies, including increasing truly affordable housing, investing in those state services that support our most vulnerable, providing tax relief for working families, and making Hawai’i more self-sufficient and resilient.
+We should also implement progressive tax measures, like a tax on billionaires, to generate significant revenue for public services and infrastructure.

 What can the state Legislature do to help Hawaii home and condo owners with rising property insurance rates?